Bone cancer starts inside the bones. Find out who gets bone cancer, where it starts and how common it is.

 If a bone gets damaged, the osteoblasts make new bone to repair the damage.

-The osteoclasts break down any extra bone framework that the osteoblasts make.
+The osteoclasts break down any extra bone framework that the osteoblasts make and reshape the bone.

 When bone forms, osteoblasts are trapped within it and become part of the framework.
-They are then called osteocytes.
-Osteocytes are involved in maintaining the bone structure.
+They are then called osteocytes and maintain the bone structure.

 Inside some of the bones of the body is a space that is filled with bone marrow.
 Blood cells are made in the bone marrow.
 All blood cells develop from stem cells which are found in the bone marrow.